yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 allocation to happen, and yuzu would refuse to create a Vulkan instance, failing to boot any game.
 OpenGL is, as usual, excluded from this issue thanks to letting the GPU driver handle those allocations on its own.

-K0bin fixes this issue by [doing the allocation in system RAM](https://github.com/yuzu-emu/yuzu/pull/6740) if there isn’t enough free space.
+K0bin fixes this issue by [performing the allocation in system RAM](https://github.com/yuzu-emu/yuzu/pull/6740) if there isn’t enough free space.
 Many thanks!

 ## Stop This Sound!